data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 ### **Graphs**

-A well-designed graph is more effective than a table as it interacts with our visual processing system.<br><br>
+A well-designed graph is more effective than a table as it interacts with our visual processing system.

 **1. Points**